-Yes, today I am going to give away you the secrets all the successful bloggers know and they are using them to make tones of money.
-Some of them share their success story and invite you to ‘join the course’ but the course is paid and you are just cannot afford it right now.
-I don’t blame those bloggers who want to charge some small amount of money for giving away such valuable information, but I also understand your financial constrains.
-After getting a huge response on my How to blog post and answering tons of questions on twitter about blogging I decided I would write a detailed guide for new bloggers and those who wish to grow their blogs into assets.
+Yes, today I will give you the secrets all successful bloggers know, and they are using them to make tons of money.
+Some of them share their success story and invite you to ‘join the course,’ but the course is paid, and you cannot afford it right now.
+I don’t blame those bloggers who want to charge a small amount for giving away such valuable information, but I also understand your financial constraints.
+After getting a huge response to my How to blog post and answering many questions on Twitter about blogging, I decided I would write a detailed guide for new bloggers and those wishing to grow their blogs into assets.

-When I started blogging I found it very frustrating that I would go on Pinterest and see a pin saying “How I made 5000$ in a month” but when I clicked at it the blogger will go on and on about how xyz course can help me learn how to blog like a pro!
-I didn’t have that money or to tell you the truth I didn’t trusted someone who led me on like this only to disappoint.
-That’s when I decided if and when I learned how to blog like a pro I will share the genuinely helpful information for free and make it as accessible as possible.
+When I started blogging, I found it frustrating to go on Pinterest and see a pin saying, “How I made 5000$ in a month.”
+Still, when I clicked on it, the blogger would go on and on about how the XYZ course could help me learn how to blog like a pro!
+I didn’t have that money, or to tell you the truth, I didn’t trust someone who led me on like this only to disappoint.
+That’s when I decided if and when I learned how to blog like a pro, I would share the genuinely helpful information for free and make it as accessible as possible.

-Initially I was going to make it into an e book and send it for free to anyone who would subscribe to my website (It’s an email marketing technique) but then I decided to just publish it on my website like a regular blog so as many people can benefit from it as possible.
-This is a very long and informative post so you might want to book mark it right away or pin it so you can come back to it late.
+Initially, I was going to make it into an e-book and send it for free to anyone who would subscribe to my website (It’s an email marketing technique).
+Still, I decided to publish it on my website like a regular blog so as many people can benefit from it as possible.
+This is a very long and informative post, so you might want to bookmark it right away or pin it so you can return to it late.
 You can use the following image to pin it.